weatherisgood2/ngpt/README.md

 | `-t, --text` | Open interactive multiline editor for complex prompts |
 | `-v, --version` | Show version information |

+For a complete reference of all available options, see the [CLI Usage Guide](https://nazdridoy.github.io/ngpt/usage/cli_usage.html).

 ### Interactive Configuration

 The `--config` option without arguments enters interactive configuration mode, allowing you to add or edit configurations: